mvukov/rules_ros2/README.md

 And no, you don't have to install any ROS 2 packages via `apt`.

-The code is developed and tested on Ubuntu 20.04 with gcc 9.x and Python 3.8.
+The code is developed and tested on Ubuntu 20.04 with Python 3.8.

 ## What works?